shane0/buddhism/docs/mind_seal.md

 ## 1 Cultivators should thus abide and subdue their minds

+- Fear not the arising of thought, only the absence of awareness
-The threefold enlightenment is comprised of self-enlightenment, enlightening others, and perfect enlightenment.
+- The threefold enlightenment is comprised of self-enlightenment, enlightening others, and perfect enlightenment.

+### nightly

+- in stillness rest all thoughts
+- recite the diamond sutra with respect
+- refrain conceptual thinking
+- keep a natural pace
+- if the mind gets distracted return to the sutra

 ### bring forth awareness that all appearances are illusory